BattletechModders/LowVisibility/README.md

 Any variable name in `code syntax` is a configuration value.
 It can be changed by modifying the named value in **LowVisibility/mod.json**.

 ### Electronic Warfare Checks
-At the start of each round, every unit makes an **electronic warfare check**.
+At the start of each round, every unit makes an **electronic warfare check** (EWC for short).
 A good check result represents the pilot making the best use of their equipment, while a poor one reflects them being preoccupied with other things.

 Each check is a random value between -14 to +14, assigned from a normal distribution (aka a bell curve).
 The distribution uses mu=-2 and a sigma=4 value, resulting in a wide curve that's centered at the -2 result.